 According to Lenovo, you should charge the battery to around 50%.

 Once the battery is charged to 50%, remove it and store it separately at room temperature.
-If you can’t remove it, you should disable the battery in the BIOS settings.
+You should disable it in the BIOS settings if you can’t remove it.

 You can store the battery for up to 6 months before recharging it.